una-org/una/API.md

 ### una.httpServer

-The curently running http server instance for the Una instance.
+The currently running http server instance for the Una instance.

 ### una.express